19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Animate Dead.md

 ## Horde Summon

 You summon a horde of skeletons, they stick together in a 10 foot [Aura](../../Areas%20of%20Effect/Aura.md).
 If another creature is inside the aura, you may have the skeletons deal 2d6 [Mundane Damage](../../../../Game%20Procedures/Combat/Damage%20Types/Mundane%20Damage.md) to them.
-A creature only takes this damage once per [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md).
+A creature can only take this damage once per [Round](../../../../Game%20Procedures/Core%20Procedures/Round.md).

 During your [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md), you can move this aura 30 feet.
 The skeletons must be able to walk to where you direct them to go.